 In the case of most compromises, it means that a group of cyber criminals either hacked into or placed a skimmer device on a merchant’s card processing system.
 The criminals collect card numbers, expiration dates, and the three-digit security codes on the back of customer’s cards.
 Once the hackers have the card information, they use it to make purchases.
 They will continue shopping until the card is shut off or declined for lack of funds.

 If your information is compromised, you’ll need a new card.
 But what else should you do if you are the victim of a compromise?

 Shut Off Your Card

 Our powerful fraud monitoring system checks for usual activity on your account 24/7.
-If we suspect fraud on your account, you’ll probably get a call from our fraud alert system asking you to verify the suspected transactions.
+If we suspect fraud on your account, you’ll probably get a call or text message from our fraud alert system asking you to verify the suspicious transactions.

-In addition, if you check your account in Online Banking and something doesn’t look right, give us a call at 888.267.7200 and we will shut off your card for security purposes and begin the dispute process, if necessary.
+In addition, if you check your account in Online Banking and something doesn’t look right, give us a call at 888.267.7200.
+We'll shut off your card for security purposes and begin the dispute process, if necessary.

 Monitor Your Account

 Use Online and Mobile Banking to check your account balances and your recent transactions on a regular basis.
 And it's always important to look over your monthly account statement.
 Sometimes criminals charge a small amount on your card to make sure it’s active before they start racking up large purchases.
 This is a common tactic to see if you notice the unauthorized transaction.
 If the transaction goes through, a criminal might wait a few weeks before they start making larger purchases.

 In order to recover your funds, give us a call to file a dispute.
 Call our main number at 888.267.7200 and follow the phone prompts to file a dispute.
 We'll walk you through the process and verify each fraud transaction and the date that the transaction occurred.
 We may also ask you for your current phone number in case we have any follow-up questions.